julien-poivret/SSH_basic/README.md

        * on how it get intalled for eventually be uninstalled in a automated way with an unistall binary ect...
-       * removing every dependency is often not a pratical way, ( if it's a malware better to reinstall linux ) but that a neat way to recover the origin of the mysterious pid !
+       * removing every dependency is often not a pratical way, ( if it's a malware better to reinstall linux ) but that a neat way to recover the origin of the mysterious process pid !

-  * Else what ufw is what it's name stand for:
+  * Else what ufw is what it's name stand for: an "Uncomplicate Fire Wall !"
-       "uncomplicate fire wall !"

   * So install it:
    ```